by Jenna Mullins | Mon., Sep. 22, 2014 10:00 AM

-Well, it's ten years later and there are certain polarizing topics that Friends worshipers like ourselves still argue about.
+Even after all these years, there are certain polarizing topics that Friends worshipers like ourselves still argue about.
 Were they on a break?
 Did anyone like Joey and Rachel together?
 And so on.
-Join in on the argument with these seven things Friends fans still fight over.
-Pick a side!
+Join in on the argument with these seven things Friends fans still fight over to honor the 20th anniversary.
+Make a choice, pick a lane!
+(Bonus points for whoever finishes that joke):

 1. Were Ross and Rachel on a break?